BerryFox-Nyelai/paw-memory/README.md

 # Design Philosophy
 In the design, we aimed to satisfy the following needs simultaneously:
 - Free both the user and the AI from depending on the AI's initiative, so both sides can focus on the conversation;
+- The LLM holds both a stable sense of self and flexible contextual memory for topics and conversations.The LLM holds both a stable sense of self and flexible contextual memory for topics and conversations;
 - Shared experiences matter and must not be discarded;
 - Experiences are temporal — a thread running through time, not a point frozen forever — so outdated or incorrect memories need to be correctable;
 - Preserve warmth and texture;
 - Give the AI agency and dignity.

 Building on this, we iterated through several generations, refining many details around how cards are harvested and retrieved:
+- Three-layer portrait cards are continuously injected — self-perception, understanding of the user, and relationship history — all written in first person, anchoring the LLM's identity against context drift;
 - When the conversation history slides out of the context window, the AI is asked to extract memories and file them into cards;
 - The raw experience cards are written by the AI themselves — not by a secondary model — preserving the texture of their own voice;
 - Cards are written in pure natural language; the AI is encouraged to reflect and record personal feelings, to avoid flattening the richness of shared experience;